karymmetwally/blog/about.md

 ## About

+He used a mobile phone.
+Mobile is the device.
+He called his father.
+The connection was set.
+A communication hand-shake was made.
+He used the mobile set to call his Mom.
+He called his dad, he called his Mom.
+His hand was shaky when she didn't reply.
+His Mom was at home alone.
+He was a bit worried about her.
+She was always falling asleep while watching T.V.
+The television set was definitely entertaining.
+Sleepy she was.

 This is a blog that reflects the authority of the blog.
 This is a blog that reflects the authority of the blog. index.md .This is a blog that reflects the *authority* of the blog.

 + new